The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: The Slepian-based IIA

-The following explicit form of the expected value of the Slepian model is basis for the IIA attached at a zero crossing. \begin{proposition} Let $E_0(t)$ be the expectation of a clipped-at-zero Slepian process \eqref{eq:SlepianZero}.
+Due to the lack of stationarity of both the clipped Slepian process and the switch process, it is more appropriate to match the expected value instead of covariance.
+The expected value function has an explicit form and is given in the following proposition. \begin{proposition} Let $E_0(t)=\Ex D_0(t)$ be the expectation of a Slepian process clipped at zero.
 Then for $t\geqslant0$,

-where $r(t)$ is the covariance function of the original Gaussian process, for which it is assumed that $r''$ is well defined. \end{proposition}
+where $r(t)$ is the covariance function of the original Gaussian process, for which it is assumed that $r''(t)$ is well defined for $t\geqslant0$. \end{proposition} \begin{proof} We have